 - Interesting fact 1: the study did not validate the initial hypothesis about the relation between the lifts and the carry, as the Yoke Walk generated the highest compressive forces, not the Atlas Stones (as anticipated).

-- Interesting fact 2: in both the carries and the lifts, most of the compressive forces on the spine resulted from muscle co-contraction; for the carries alone, the average contribution of muscle contraction was of 66% for the Yoke Walk, 72% for the Two-Hand Farmer’s Walk, and 80% for the One-Hand Farmer’s Walk.
+- Interesting fact 2: in both the carries and the lifts, most of the compressive forces on the spine resulted from muscle co-contraction; for the carries alone, the average contribution of muscle contraction was 66% for the Yoke Walk, 72% for the Two-Hand Farmer’s Walk, and 80% for the One-Hand Farmer’s Walk.

 The compressive force from the muscle forces [in the Yoke Walk] was 8020 N, and the total compression (including the implement weight and the upper body) on the low back was more than 12 kN.McGill, McDermott & Fenwick, 2009

-Fact 1 & 2 show that heavy loaded carries are safe in spite of high joint compression forces on the spine because muscle co-contraction contributes to stiffness (mechanical stability, or stability2)and actually protect the mechanical integrity of the spine.
+Fact 1 & 2 show that heavy loaded carries are safe in spite of high joint compression forces on the spine because muscle co-contraction contributes to stiffness (mechanical stability, or stability2)and actually protects the mechanical integrity of the spine.

 Fact 3 indicated that co-contraction was not only reflex but the result of strategies for lifting.
-In the Atlas Stone and Tire Flip events, these differences could easily be interpreted in terms of lifter’s technique being better or worse (for instance, depending on whether the ended up generating momentum with the lower back [worse] or not [better]).
+In the Atlas Stone and Tire Flip events, these differences could easily be interpreted in terms of lifter’s technique being better or worse (for instance, depending on whether they ended up generating momentum with the lower back [worse] or not [better]).
 In the carries, the differences were in the intensity of the co-contraction and hence, in muscular control.
-From a biomechanical standpoint, more stiffness is better, but from a performance standpoint, there may be a point where too much effort directed at co-contraction might compromise performance, for instance, if the competitor gets tired and has to pause more often.
+From a biomechanical standpoint, more stiffness is better.
+Still, from a performance standpoint, there may be a point where too much effort directed at co-contraction might compromise performance, for instance, if the competitor gets tired and has to pause more often.